SergioCoboLopez/ELN_Sergio/docs/november/index.md

 ## November 9
 No journal club today.
 I am going to work on my GoldSim problems today.
 Last week I produced a model based on energy consumption.
-This produced a very interesting curve, but the bacteria were not consuming O2 or sugar.
-I have to make them do that.
-How?
-I am going to take values from the metabolic model.
-I will make the substitution now.
-Likely, this will destroy the balance of O2+sugar to H20+C02.
-The results do not make sense to me.
-The growth should mimic the energy consumption and this is not happening.
-I think that GoldSim is reaching the largest numbers permissible.

-## November 11
-What do I want to do now?
-I am going to add a second type of metabolism